jeremy-habit/Metasya/README.md

 In order to manage metadata of a file you have to create a new **MetadataHelper** object with the path of the file.

     $metadataHelper = new MetadataHelper("data/images/photo1.jpg");

+#### Use your own exiftool
+By default, Metasya uses the provided exiftool.
+However it is possible to use the one you installed on your computer in two different ways :

 #### Change the path of the file
 If you have to change the path of the file, you can proceed as described bellow :